SacredNightmare99/SacredNightmare99/README.md

 ---

 <details>
-  <summary>🧩 A Little More</summary>
+  <summary><strong>🧩 A Little More About Me</strong></summary>
   <br/>
-  - I'm focused on building practical projects that solve real problems
+  - I'm focused on building practical projects that solve real-world problems.
-  - Currently working on making my Flutter apps more responsive and structured
+  - Currently working on making my Flutter apps responsive and well-structured using best practices.
-  - I enjoy trying out new tools and backend services like Supabase and Firebase
+  - I enjoy exploring new tools and backend services like Supabase and Firebase to find the best fit for a project.
 </details>

 ---